 Many roasters will advertise particular bags or coffee blends as “espresso beans,” but that’s just a suggestion: Because espresso is such a potent flavor experience, some roasters design special coffee blends or roast the coffee bean blend slightly differently in order to create a balanced profile that will be approachable to home espresso drinkers.
 But you can use regular coffee beans to make espresso.
 Some people prefer single origin coffee over coffee blends just like some people prefer light roast coffee over dark roast coffee.
 It really just comes down to your taste preference.

 There are many reasons someone might opt for drip coffee over a variety of espresso coffee drinks and vice versa.

-Espresso is often faster to make than drip coffee, and it can be made to order: If you go to a café and are unsure how fresh the coffee in the carafes is, you can order an espresso and know that what you’ll receive has just been prepared before your eyes.
+Brewing espresso is often quicker than regular coffee and it can be made to order: If you go to a coffee shop and are unsure how fresh the coffee in the carafes is, you can order an espresso and know that what you’ll receive has just been prepared before your eyes.